d4n3sh/thedaneshproject/content/posts/2009-12-04-google-public-dns.md

 Google today introduced their latest offering. &#8220;Google Public DNS&#8221;.

-I&#8217;ve always been on [OpenDNS][2].
-However, they have no presence in Asia and this doesn&#8217;t exactly boost DNS performance for us.
+I've always been on [OpenDNS][2].
+However, they have no presence in Asia and this doesn't exactly boost DNS performance for us.

-Google&#8217;s new &#8220;Google Public DNS&#8221; is surprising fast and after switching over to it I experince improvements my web browsing experience.
-Here&#8217;s a quick benchmark of Google vs OpenDNS.
+Google's new &#8220;Google Public DNS&#8221; is surprising fast and after switching over to it I experince improvements my web browsing experience.
+Here's a quick benchmark of Google vs OpenDNS.
 [Link][3]

-Currently Google does not provide a dashboard like what OpenDNS has and it&#8217;s yet to include extra features like shortcuts, filtering and zoning like what OpenDNS has.
-I&#8217;m quite sure they will pop up soon&#8230;.
+Currently Google does not provide a dashboard like what OpenDNS has and it's yet to include extra features like shortcuts, filtering and zoning like what OpenDNS has.
+I'm quite sure they will pop up soon&#8230;.

 To start using &#8220;Google Public DNS&#8221; simply replace your current dns servers with theirs.
 Listed below,

   * 8.8.8.8
   * 8.8.4.4

-For the full walkthrough refer to Google&#8217;s &#8220;[Using Google Public DNS][4]&#8221; or [download the guide][5].
+For the full walkthrough refer to Google's &#8220;[Using Google Public DNS][4]&#8221; or [download the guide][5].

 Talk about Google taking over the world.
 At first they only knew what you were searching for but now once you switch over they will know everything you do online&#8230;&#8230; SCARY!!